 The last thing a manager wants to hear is one of their star employees saying, “I quit.”
 Yet it happens all the time.
-But just because a good employee has or is thinking about leaving doesn’t mean you can’t win them back.
+But just because a good employee is thinking about leaving doesn’t mean you can’t win them back.

 1. Remain in Touch With Former Employees